Dhghomon/easy_rust/README.md

 This prints `56`. `break counter;` means "break and return the value of counter".
 And because the whole block starts with `let`, `my_number` gets the value.

-Now that we know how to use loops, here is a better solution to our `match` problem with colours from befoore.
+Now that we know how to use loops, here is a better solution to our `match` problem with colours from before.
 It is a better solution because we want to compare everything, and a `for` loop looks at every item.

 ```rust
 fn match_colours(rbg: (i32, i32, i32)) {